maoivy/61040-a5/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or if the user is already following the user
 - `404` if the userId is invalid
-- `403` if the user is already following the user

 #### `DELETE /api/users/follow/:username?` - Unfollow a user